 Photo of Erik de Bie Erik de Bie

-Erik represented (and represents) many companies before Dutch Tax and Customs Courts, the Dutch Supreme Court, the European Commission, and the European Court of Justice.
+Erik is experienced in representing companies before Dutch Tax and Customs Courts, the Dutch Supreme Court, the European Commission, and the European Court of Justice.

 Photo of Laura Siegel Rabinowitz Laura Siegel Rabinowitz